-When you're offered a "rate lock" from your lender, it means that you are guaranteed to get a certain interest rate for a certain number of days while you work on your application process.
-This means your interest rate cannot go up during the application process.
+When you are offered a "rate lock" from the lender, it means that you are guaranteed to get a set interest rate for a certain number of days for your application process.
+This means your interest rate can't go up during the application process.

 Do you have a question regarding a mortgage program?